-- 1. Aim and align the photo sensor straight toward (perpendicular to) the product (Figure 2-18).
-If the photo sensor is at an angle, the light will not be reflected straight back to the receiver. - 2.
-Position the photo sensor at distance between 1 to 1-1/2 in.
+- 1. Aim and align the photo sensor straight above (perpendicular to) the product (Figure 2-16).
+If the photo sensor is at an angle, the light will not be reflected back to the receiver. - 2.
+Position the photo sensor at a distance between 1 to 1-1/2 in.
 (25 to 38 mm) from the product.
-Initially, use the adjustable arms on the extension assembly (Figure 2-19).
+Initially use the adjustable arms on the extension assembly (Figure 2-17).
 When only the green LED is On, you will know when the photo sensor is positioned properly.
 The amber LED is On when product is staged. - 3.
 When making the adjustment, be aware of any background objects beyond the product range.
-On the feeder, such objects as shafts, guides, belts, and supports may cause false returns if the photo sensor is not adjusted properly for the product (or target).
+On the feeder, such objects as shafts, guides, belts, and supports may cause false reads if the photo sensor is not adjusted properly for the product (or target).
 The resulting problem can be continuous feeding.
-See Section 4, Operational Troubleshooting, for a solution.